-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after being diagnosed with a mild case of Morphea?
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after being diagnosed with a mild case of Morphea?

 Questions that will be addressed will include:

 - Can I qualify for life insurance if I have been diagnosed with Morphea?

 - Why do life insurance companies care if I have been diagnosed with Morphea?